 There Is an Expectation That Governments Will:

 - Adopt comprehensive health policies and plans for the diagnosis, and treatment of .

 - Collect data on myeloma, such as: costs, incidence, survival, mortality and complications.

 - Guarantee equitable and timely access to myeloma treatments,

-- Provide access to treatment for all multiple myeloma patients.
+- Provide access to treatment for all patients.

 - Provide a favorable research environment to promote discovery and access to clinical trials for innovative treatments.

 Health-Care Providers Have a Right To: